Nebraska funeral home discovers hospice patient was still alive hours after being declared dead

 The sheriff’s office is looking into what happened, but Houchin said investigators hadn’t found any initial evidence that laws were broken.
 He said it’s common for nursing homes not to call the sheriff’s department when someone who has been in hospice care dies.

-The woman had seen her doctor a few days beforehand, and Houchin said he was willing to sign off on her death certificate because her death was expected.
+The woman saw her doctor a few days ago, and Houchin said he was willing to sign off on her death certificate because her death was expected.
 But that hadn’t happened before she was found alive.

 “I’m sure the nursing home and everybody’s going to be taking a look into what has happened,” said Houchin.
 “And I’m sure they’ll look and see if new protocols need to be made or if they were all followed.”

-A woman who answered the phone at the nursing home declined to comment Tuesday.
+A woman who answered the phone at the nursing home Tuesday declined to comment.

 In the previous reported incidents, a woman was declared dead prematurely in New York last year just days after an Iowa nursing home was fined $10,000 for doing the same thing.